odu-cs625-datavis/public-Spring25-aveerasa/project_Spring2025.md

 **Due:** Saturday, April 20, 2025 by 11:59pm

 The main goal of this project is for you to take the knowledge and background that you are learning this semester about data visualization and put it to good use in a new, creative effort.
-The end product is an interactive *explanatory data analysis based* visualization (i.e., a single chart or group of charts presented in a single panel) that reveals something interesting.
+The end product is an interactive *explanatory data analysis based* visualization (i.e., Group of charts presented in a single panel) that reveals something interesting.
 (Three previous projects are highlighted in this [blog post](https://ws-dl.blogspot.com/2022/12/2022-12-02-visualization-class-projects.html) under the CS 625 heading, though note that they had a slightly different assignment.)

 This project has two internal milestones with suggested deadlines.
 If you submit your milestone by the suggested deadline, then I will provide some feedback on that part of the project.
 I cannot guarantee to provide timely feedback on items submitted after the suggested deadlines.
 Also, the earlier you submit your milestone, the earlier you can receive feedback that can be applied to the next part of the project.